Robson Sharuko Biography: Wife, Career, Life Ban For Role In Asiagate -Pindula, Local Knowledge

 |twitter

-Robson Sharuko is a veteran sports journalist in Zimbabwe.
+Robson Sharuko is a veteran sports Zimbabwean journalist and television personality.
 He is employed by Zimpapers where he is the editor of H-Metro.
 Before his appointment as H-Metro editor, Sharuko was the Senior Sports Editor for The Herald for 29 years.

 Background